soveran/ohm/README.markdown

 order.
 Both methods receive an options hash which is explained below:

 **:order**
-:    _(defaults to ASC)_ Order direction and strategy.
+:    Order direction and strategy.
 You can pass in any of
      the following:

      1. ASC